 But when you are in the middle, between the hearing and deaf world, it’s a confusing place to be.

-What Can Trigger Deaf Anxiety?
+What can trigger Deaf Anxiety?

 It’s worth noting that everyone has a unique relationship with anxiety, regardless of whether you are deaf or not.
-But like how Artie has mentioned in his own vide above, mine is pretty much linked to my hearing/deafness.
+But like how Artie has mentioned in his own video above, mine is pretty much linked to my hearing/deafness.

 If you have watched the video above, you know what triggers it for Artie.
 But not all D/HoH people goes through the exact same thing.